superfly/fly-autoscaler/README.md

 Fly Autoscaler
 ==============

-A metrics-based autoscaler for Fly.io.
+The project is a metrics-based autoscaler for Fly.io.
 The autoscaler supports polling for metrics from a Prometheus instance and then computing the number of machines based on those metrics.

 ## How it works